 VARIABLE INTEREST RATES.
-At March 31, 2002, excluding the effects of hedging, approximately 40.8% of our debt bears interest at variable rates that are linked to short-term interest rates.
+At March 31, 2002, excluding the effects of hedging, approximately 37.5% of our debt bears interest at variable rates that are linked to short-term interest rates.
 In addition, a significant portion of our existing debt, assumed debt or debt we might arrange in the future will bear interest at variable rates.
 If interest rates rise, our costs relative to those obligations will also rise.
-As of March 31, 2002 and December 31, 2001, the weighted average rate on the bank debt was approximately 6.3% and 6.0%, respectively, while the weighted average rate on the high-yield was approximately 9.9% and 10.1%, respectively, resulting in a blended weighted average rate of 8.3% and 8.2%, respectively.
-Approximately 84.9% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2002 compared to approximately 80.2% at December 31, 2001.
+As of March 31, 2002 and December 31, 2001, the weighted average rate on the bank debt was approximately 6.3% and 6.0%, respectively, while the weighted average rate on the high-yield was approximately 9.9% and 10.1%, respectively, while the weighted average rate on the convertible debt was approximately 5.3% and 5.8%, respectively, resulting in a blended weighted average rate of 8.2% and 7.6%, respectively.
+Approximately 86.2% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2002 compared to approximately 81.9% at December 31, 2001.